EwenBriand/Rtype/ecs/raylib/src/external/glfw/README.md

 GLFW supports Windows XP and later and macOS 10.8 and later.
 Linux and other Unix-like systems running the X Window System are supported even without a desktop environment or modern extensions, although some features require a running window or clipboard manager.
-The OSMesa backend needs Mesa 6.3.
+The OSMesa backend requires Mesa 6.3.

 See the [compatibility guide](https://www.glfw.org/docs/latest/compat.html) in the documentation for more information.